Colorado 6L80 Rebuilds & Performance

 For most towing and heavy-load Colorados, our Redorq TQ+VB Package is the ultimate preventative upgrade.(Redorq TQ+VB package means – Redorq Torque Converter+Valve Body package).

 We rebuild your torque converter with heavy-duty lock-up materials.
-Recommend an overhaul and upgrade the valve body with Sonnax components.
+We overhaul and upgrade the valve body using Sonnax components.
 Service or replace the TEHCM, and improve heat control with an external cooler or deep pan.
 For severe failures, we carry out a full rebuild with new frictions, steels, seals, bushings, a reconditioned pump, and updated bearings — always with the converter and TEHCM upgraded, never reused as-is.

 For high-performance builds — whether it’s an LS swap or boosted Colorado — we offer multi-disk billet converters, upgraded frictions and steels for critical clutch packs, and billet internal components for 600+ horsepower setups.
 We can also integrate custom shift tuning to match your power curve.